python-control/python-control/doc/optimal.rst

 :func:`scipy.optimize.minimize`.
 The optimal control problem can be solved by using the :func:`~control.obc.solve_ocp` function::

-  res = obc.solve_ocp(sys, horizon, X0, cost, constraints)
+  res = obc.solve_ocp(sys, timepts, X0, cost, constraints)

-The `sys` parameter should be an :class:`~control.InputOutputSystem` and the `horizon` parameter should represent a time vector that gives the list of times at which the cost and constraints should be evaluated.
+The `sys` parameter should be an :class:`~control.InputOutputSystem` and the `timepts` parameter should represent a time vector that gives the list of times at which the cost and constraints should be evaluated.

 The `cost` function has call signature `cost(t, x, u)` and should return the (incremental) cost at the given time, state, and input.
-It will be evaluated at each point in the `horizon` vector.
+It will be evaluated at each point in the `timepts` vector.
 The `terminal_cost` parameter can be used to specify a cost function for the final point in the trajectory.